Owner | Psychologist & Board Approved and Play Therapy Supervisor, Psy.D., RPT-S

 Shania Greenwood (she/her) is a licensed professional counselor and doctoral student pursuing a degree in Clinical Psychology.
 She has experience in working with diverse populations as well as working with ages 11 and up.
 Her specialties include self-esteem, body image, parenting, and budding adults.
 As of May 2022, Shania is not accepting new clients.

-Julianne Meagher (she/her) is Licensed Clinical Social Worker, Board Approved Supervisor, and Registered Play Therapist.
+Julianne Meagher (she/her) is Licensed Clinical Social Worker, Board Approved Supervisor, and Registered Play Therapist - Supervisor.
 She specializes in child and adolescent mental health, trauma, and play therapy.
-She enjoys working with families and children of all ages who may be experiencing a variety of issues, including anxiety, depression, and trauma.
+She enjoys working with families and children who may be experiencing a variety of issues, including anxiety, depression, and trauma.
 She is especially passionate about helping very young children express themselves through play when they may not yet have the vocabulary to do so.

 Board Approved Supervisor, LCPC, RPT